sagemath/trac_to_gh/Issue 8139.md

 # Issue 8139: Can not compute (very) high power of WordMorphism

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8139

 Original creator: vdelecroix